ronen567/just-the-docs/docs/linear-regression-and-analytical-solution.md

 ---
 layout: default
 nav_order: 2
-title: Linear Regression Analytical Solution
+title: Regression Supervised Machine Learning Intro - Linear Prediction with an Analytical Solution
 ---
-# Linear Regression with the Analytical Solution

-Consider the following (very simplified problem): It is needed to predict homes' price, based on 6 features: their address, floor, number of rooms, number of bethrooms, area, and schools.
-How should we do that?
-To perform the task we need to set a prediction algorithm, and train it to predict homes prices.
-Sounds simple right?
-This process is detailed in this post.
+# Types of Supervised Machine Learning

+Supervised Machine Learning can be splitted into 2 main branches: Classification and Regression.
+In Classification, the data is grouped into a descrete set of classes, e.g. classify a picture to one of [cat, dog, lion], or decide if to buy or not to buy a stock.
+In Regression, the output is a continious value, e.g. predict a trip time, a weight of a baby, a price of a house, etc.
+This post is part of an intro to Regression Supervised Machine Learning.
+It presents the Linear Prediction model for solving Reression problems, and the Analytical Solution for determining the predictor's coefficents.

 ## Recap - Regression Supervised Predictive model
-The prediction model which should be implemented for this problem is the Regression Supervised Predictive model.
-A Regression predictor is the predictor which predicts continous values shuch as home prices.

 The supervised model, runs through 3 phases,as depicted in Figure 1, a-c.

 Figure 1 presents a system with n-dimensional input (AKA n features), denoted by\\(x_1-x_n\\), and the predictor's corresponding n+1 coefficients, denoted by \\(b\\) - the bias coefficient, and \\(w_1-w_n\\).

 Here's a brief description of the 3 phases:

-***Training Phase*** - during the Training phase, the predictor's coefficients are calculated, as depicted by Figure 1-a.
+***Training Phase*** - During the Training phase, the predictor's coefficients are calculated by the model fitter, as depicted by Figure 1-a.
 The Training data consists of m examples, denoted by superscripts 1-m.
-The optimizer calculates the predictor's coeffcients, by minimizing a cost function, which expresses the error between the expected value \\(y\\) and the predcited/modeled value \\(\hat{y}\\).
+The fitter calculates the predictor's coefficents.

-***Validation Phase*** - during the Validation phase, the predictor's performance is validated, using a cost function as depicted in Figure 1-b.
+***Validation Phase*** - When fitting is done, having the predictor's coefficients, the predictor's performance is validated, as depicted in Figure 1-b.
+The validation normally uses a cost function to verify that the prediction results are indeed satisfactory.
 In case results are not acceptable, the Training phase should be revisited.
-The input dataset consists of k sets om labeled input data.
+The validation's k labeled examples input data set should not be a part of the training dataset, otherwise, problems such as overfitting would might notbe observed.
+We will detail overfitting and underfitting phenomenas in one of the next posts.

-***Normal Data Phase*** - During the Data phase, the system predicts the output for the input data.
+***Normal Data Phase*** - During the Data phase, the system predicts the output for the input data, using the fitted model.

 ### Figure 1: Supervise Learning Model

 ### Figure 1-a: Training Phase.
 ****The Training input Dataset consists of m labeled examples, each of n features.****
-The Optimizer finds the set of coefficients which minimize the cost function.

 ![Supervise Learning Outlines](../assets/images/supervised/ML-training-network.svg)